3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/README.md

 ## Why full screen?

-It is unlikely that users need to see any information other than "candidate for launch" in order to perform the task of "launching an application".
+It is unlikely that users need to see any information other than **candidate for launch** in order to perform the task of **launching an application**.

 Therefore, the choices are deployed across the entire screen.